 There's the convenience of being downtown and being able to stop in for dinner, drinks or dessert along the Artwalk route.
 Mission Bar & Tapas, for example, has jumped on board offering signature "First Fridays" music gigs and a guest chef.
 The galleries and art-showing venues also tend to have plenty of complimentary wine, cheese, fruit, bread, crackers and other treats to graze on.

 Being a Berkshire native who spent my early years living in downtown Pittsfield, I also like Artswalk for nostalgia's sake.
-It gives me an excuse, for example, other than buying vacuum cleaner bags, to pop into the Aerus Electrolux store, which also exhibits local artists and has super-nice owners.

 This past Friday, I spent the most time at two venues, the Lichtenstein Center for the Arts on Renne Avenue and the new Whitney Center for the Arts on Wendell Avenue.